-The impact of Covid-19 on our broadband use
+The impact of Covid-19 on household broadband packages

-There was an increase in the proportion of households upgrading to faster broadband during the pandemic.
+- There was an increase in the proportion of households with fixed broadband upgrading to faster broadband during the pandemic.
 54% of households now have superfast broadband and 16% have ultrafast.

 However, there was no increase in the rate of switching to alternative providers.

 Concern about a loss of service may be holding back people from trying new providers, and this fear may have been worsened by greater reliance on home broadband during the pandemic.

 Covid-19 has fundamentally impacted how people work and spend their leisure time.
 Our restricted ability to go out and a desire to keep safe have meant that many households have increased their broadband use for all kinds of activities such as working from home, shopping, banking and managing utilities, and entertaining.
 Which? research found that 68% of consumers have increased their broadband use since the first lockdown in March 2020 (Which?, March 2021).

 However, while this increased broadband use is well known, it is not yet clear whether people are paying more attention to the broadband they buy.
 In this article we explore the evidence on whether households have become more likely to upgrade their broadband package and to switch their provider.

 Increased usage does seem to have led to higher demand for faster broadband.
 There was a larger increase in households with faster broadband packages in 2020 than in previous years as they reported moving away from standard broadband.

 For the first time, more than half of households with fixed broadband (54%) have a superfast broadband package and the percentage of pthese households with ultrafast broadband (with download speeds in excess of 100MBps) almost doubled, from 9% to 16% between 2019 and 2020 (Ofcom).